bhansconnect/alphazero-pybind11/README.md

 1. Other package to install: `conda install tqdm matplotlib`

 1. Install aim, it is used for visualization of training.
 Sadly it is not yet supported by conda, so just: `pip install aim`.
 On Windows, this is problematic due to [this issue](https://github.com/aimhubio/aim/issues/2064).
-If you want to use Windows, you have to comment out all metric collection(search for "aim" and "run.track").
+To make things still work, Windows, doesn't get any of the nice web logging.
 Maybe it is better to use WSL or dual boot linux.

 ### Build the Project